ObolNetwork/kurtosis-charon/README.md

 * VC containers: vc-1-teku-geth...vc-3-teku-geth

 By default it is running 3 instances of each type.
 You can change the number of instances: `count: 3` in .yaml files.
-Now you have a local setup of ethereum and beacon chains running and progressing with normal (non-DVT) validators.
+Now you have a local setup of ethereum and beacon chains running and progressing with normal (non-DV) validators.

 5. Create charon solo cluster configuration by running: